kris-kuiper/Validator/README.md

 # Let's begin

-First things first: <u>rules are executed in the order they were defined</u>.
+First things first: <u>rules are executed in the order they are defined</u>.